Copubah/100-days-of-cloud/Sprint_two.md

 -   Elastic Load Balancer Pricing:
     If you use Elastic Load Balancers (ELB) to distribute incoming traffic across multiple EC2 instances, there is a separate pricing model for ELB based on the type of load balancer (e.g., Application Load Balancer, Network Load Balancer).

+    ## Amazon EC2 Auto Scaling
+    - Allows you to automatically scale your Amazon Elastic Compute Cloud (EC2) instances up or down based on conditions you define.

+    ## Benefits of EC2 Auto Scaling
+    - Automatic Scaling: it adjusts the number of EC2 instances in your Auto Scaling group based on the defined conditions, such as demand or schedule.
+This ensures that you have the right amount of capacity to handle varying workloads without manual intervention.

+    - High Availability: By distributing your instances across multiple Availability Zones, EC2 Auto Scaling enhances the availability of your applications.
+In the event of an instance or Availability Zone failure.

+    - Cost Optimization: it helps optimize costs by dynamically adjusting the number of instances based on actual demand.

+    - Ease of Management:simplifies the management of your EC2 instances.
+You can define scaling policies and let Auto Scaling take care of launching or terminating instances, reducing the manual effort required to respond to changing workloads.

+    - Integration with Load Balancing:it integrates with Elastic Load Balancing (ELB), allowing you to distribute incoming traffic across multiple instances.

+    - Predictive Scaling: With predictive scaling, you can use machine learning algorithms to forecast future demand based on historical data.
+This enables Auto Scaling to proactively add or remove instances, ensuring that you are prepared for anticipated changes in workload.

+    - Flexible Configuration: You can customize your Auto Scaling group by defining launch configurations or launch templates to specify the instance type, AMI, security groups, and other configuration details.

+    - Integration with CloudWatch Alarms:it integrates with Amazon CloudWatch, allowing you to set up alarms based on various metrics (e.g., CPU utilization, network traffic).
+These alarms trigger Auto Scaling actions, ensuring that your application can adapt to changing conditions in real-time.

+    - Rolling Updates: When updating instances in your Auto Scaling group, EC2 Auto Scaling supports rolling updates.
+This ensures that updates are applied gradually, minimizing downtime and maintaining application availability.

+    - Lifecycle Hooks: You can use lifecycle hooks to perform custom actions before instances are launched or terminated, providing more control over the scaling process.